hyperledger/besu/docs/Privacy/Private-Transaction-Processing.md

 1. The Private Transaction Processor executes the transaction.
 The Private Transaction Processor can read and write to the private world state, and read from the public world state.

+!!! important
+    For production systems requiring private transactions, we recommend using a network with a consensus mechanism supporting transaction finality.
+For example, [IBFT 2.0](../Consensus-Protocols/IBFT.md).